SagiEv/webmixer/HARDWARE_SUPPORT.md

 ---

 ## 5. Traktor Kontrol Family
-*(Includes controllers containing "Traktor Kontrol" in the name)*
+*(Includes controllers containing "Traktor Kontrol" in the name, e.g. Kontrol S2, Kontrol S4)*

-**Currently Unmapped.**
-The parser for Traktor Kontrol detects the hardware but does not have any specific CCs or Buttons mapped yet.
-Connecting this hardware will log all button presses and knob turns to the background console to assist with future mapping.
+**Requires Manual Mapping (MIDI Learn)**
+Native Instruments Traktor Kontrol devices use a proprietary, high-resolution HID protocol (NHL) by default, rather than standard MIDI.
+The open-source Mixxx mappings for these devices are also strictly HID-based and do not contain standard MIDI hex codes.

+To map these controllers to this web extension:
+1. Put the controller into **MIDI Mode** (consult your hardware manual).
+2. Connect it and use the built-in "MIDI Learn" logger in the background service worker console to manually discover the Note/CC values.
+3. Add the values to `src/midi_mappings.js` manually.